trevordbunch/cis411_lab3_uiux/labreports/LAB_ricardoianpadilla.md

 ## 2.3 Site 2
-clicking the fast signin popup to sign in through google
+Clicking the fast signin popup to sign in through google
 ![image.](/IndeedUXimages/1.png)
 Accepting conditions
 ![image.](/IndeedUXimages/2.png)
-Clicking the profil icon to find where to put skills
+Clicking the profile icon to find where to put skills
 ![image.](/IndeedUXimages/3.png)
-clicking profil
+clicking profile
 ![image.](/IndeedUXimages/4.png)
 I find theres no way to input skills but there is a way to uploud a resume which can contain skills.
 ![image.](/IndeedUXimages/5.png)